Mathilde Tantot Goes Topless With Angel Wing Filter On Instagram

 “What ever one is sexier to you,” said a follower, whose flirty sentiment was echoed by many others.

 Prior to this update, Mathilde showed off her derriere.
 A photo showed her standing with her back to the camera, as she stood by a kitchen counter.
-She wore a black thong, and a long-sleeved pink shirt.
-She wore her hair down, and looked slightly to her left.
+She wore a black thong and a long-sleeved pink shirt.
+She wore her hair down and looked slightly to her left.

 A second shot showed Mathilde’s figure from above, while a final image showed off her shoes and manicure.
 The white sneakers featured a graphic of an angel holding a large gun.
-On the other hand, her manicure was a light pink-nude tone, and featured black font that read “doll” in Japanese characters.
+On the other hand, her manicure was a light pink-nude tone and featured black font that read “doll” in Japanese characters.

 This update was liked over 334,000 times.